reuteras/cwatch/README.md

 ## Configuration

 Create a directory where you like to store your configuration and database.
-Create a configuration file named _cwatch.conf_ in that directory, an example is available below.
+Create a configuration file named _cwatch.toml_ in that directory, an example is available below.

 ```
 [iocs]